wp-plugins/gravatar-shortcode/readme.txt

 * class: add a class to the img tag
 * id: add an id to the img tag for specific styling/DOM manipulation.
 * border: adjust the border attribute for the img

+== Changelog ==
+1.1
+* Actually make use of the "default" option, props Jonathan C
+* Change default size to 80, to match Gravatar's internal default

+1.0
+* Initial Release